Loading Events

 • The long history of medical scandals involving estrogen and testosterone

-• The strange and conflicting ways estrogen and testosterone have been used to treat homosexuality
+• The ways estrogen and testosterone have been used to treat homosexuality

-• The strange and conflicting ways estrogen and testosterone have been seen and used by the LGBT community
+• The ways estrogen and testosterone have been seen and used by the LGBT community

 • The role of estrogen and testosterone in the creation of Big Pharma